Dec 1, 2025

 • Cameras

-• In-vehicle devices
+• Vehicle-mounted devices

-• Machines on the manufacturing line
+• Machines on manufacturing lines

 1. Learning (Training)